 Both the 6D and the G80 have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 6D vs Panasonic G80

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Panasonic G80?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (11 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1.8 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.